-Pathways HOME has many years of experience with IPV and VAWA with the young adults that we serve.
+1) Program participants always get to choose their own housing through our relationships with multiple private landlords.
+Upon initial program referral, Pathways HOME direct care staff will immediately work to assist in identifying a housing option that meets the needs of the program participant.
+Transportation to view potential units will be provided and all program participants can access public transportation passes and tickets.
+All decisions will be client led and motivational interviewing and existing staff training will be utilized to ensure that power differentials do not develop.
+Information on Fair Housing and discrimination is provided at program entry and throughout on-going case management.
+Pathways HOME is a Housing First program and barriers to entry and maintaining housing have been removed from programming.
+Comprehensive case management services are provided to all program participants with an emphasis on developing life skills, sustaining housing, and alleviation of barriers.
+3) Pathways HOME has many years of experience with IPV and VAWA with the young adults that we serve.
 A new direct service staff person will be hired specifically to provide services for this new project.
 This new person will ideally have prior experience working with victims of IPV and will have experience working with homeless young adults.
 This new staff person will be incorporated into existing programming here at Pathways HOME.
 The Pathways HOME staff undergo annual training on motivational interviewing, strengths-based programming, trauma-informed care services, racial equity and racial healing training, and client choice service provision.
 Home of the Innocents is currently finishing the second year of becoming certified as a Sanctuary Institute agency.
 Sanctuary incorporates a trauma lens into how our programs are administered and how we treat fellow staff and those we serve.
 All program participants receive information on VAWA and reporting IPV at the time of program intake and Pathways HOME direct service staff are continually screening and addressing IPV through monthly home visits and general case management services.
-All program participants have a strength-based service plan that is adjusted throughout their time in the program.
-Program participants receive ongoing referrals throughout their time at Pathways HOME; including referrals for child care, parenting classes, food, and life skills.
-Pathways HOME maintains a bi-monthly Life Skills curriculum where all program participants can learn new skills around budgeting/financial empowerment, how to cook and shop for food on a budget, peer to peer learning, and a young mother's support group.
+4) All program participants have a strength-based service plan that is adjusted throughout their time in the program.
+Program participants receive on-going referrals throughout their time at Pathways HOME; including referrals for child care, parenting classes, food, and life skills.
 Pathways HOME utilizes private agency funding in many cases to provide these essential services.
-In addition, Home of the Innocents is currently incorporating racial healing and racial equity training for all staff.
+5) In addition, Home of the Innocents is currently incorporating racial healing and racial equity training for all staff.
 This training is focused on addressing privilege and healing from institutional racism.
 All staff will be fully trained by 2021.
+6) Peer to peer learning and a young mother's support group are all provided throughout the program through the twice monthly Life Skills curriculum.
+2) In general, Pathways HOME is here to provide client-centered services to homeless young adults.
+Care is taken to provide holistic services that are based on equal access and client choice.
+7) Pathways HOME maintains a bi-monthly Life Skills curriculum where all program participants can learn new skills around budgeting/financial empowerment, how to cook and shop for food on a budget, peer to peer learning, and a young mother's support group.